SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr

-In order to vet any putative planet signals in the RVs for false positives caused by stellar activity, we concurrently analyze a well-known activity indicator, the Mount Wilson $S$-index.
-In brief, the $S$-index is a measure of the relative flux in the Ca~II H and K emission line cores at 3968~\AA~and 3934~\AA, respectively, compared to the local continuum flux \citep{Wilson_1968ApJ, Duncan+1991ApJS}.
+In order to vet any putative planet signals for false positives caused by stellar activity, we therefore also collected several well-documented stellar activity indicators during the search for RV measurements.
+One common stellar activity indicator, the Mount Wilson $S$-index, is a measure of the relative flux in the Ca~II H and K emission line cores at 3968~\AA~and 3934~\AA, respectively, compared to the local continuum flux \citep{Wilson_1968ApJ, Duncan+1991ApJS}.
+The $R_{\rm HK}'$ is another common stellar activity indicator based on the Ca~II H and K lines, which is closely related to the $S$-index with corrections for bolometric flux and photospheric contribution \citep{Middelkoop+1982AA, Rutten+1984AA, Hartmann+1984ApJ, Noyes+1984ApJ}.
 The Ca~II H and K lines are produced in active regions in the stellar chromosphere, where concentrated magnetic field lines are responsible for phenomena such as star spots.
-Therefore, the $S$-index time series serves as a useful proxy for stellar activity that often displays variations commensurate with the stellar rotation period as well as longer-term trends associated with stellar magnetic cycles.
+Therefore, time series observations of both the $S$-index and $R_{\rm HK}'$ are useful proxies for stellar activity on the timescales of stellar rotation and stellar magnetic cycles.

-For targets observed with HIRES, we obtain $S$-index time series data directly from the LCES HIRES/Keck RV database \citep{Butler+2017AJ}---we note that $S$-index uncertainties are not yet provided in the database, so we estimate them empirically (see the following paragraph).
-For targets observed by HARPS, the HARPS RVBank does not yet include $S$-index measurements.
-Instead, it provides a related stellar activity indicator, the $R_{\rm HK}'$ \citep{Trifonov+2020AA}.
-In order to facilitate a stellar activity analysis that combines both the HIRES and HARPS data sets, we convert the HARPS $R_{\rm HK}'$ measurements to $S$-index values using the methods described in \citet{GomesdaSilva+2021AA}.
-In brief, we calculate the $S$-index values calibrated to the Mount Wilson scale \citep{Duncan+1991ApJS} with equations (4) and (5) of \citet{GomesdaSilva+2021AA}, which apply a bolometric correction and photospheric contribution that both depend on stellar $B-V$ color \citep{Middelkoop+1982AA, Rutten+1984AA, Hartmann+1984ApJ, Noyes+1984ApJ}.
-We obtained $B-V$ colors from the SPORES-HWO Catalog \citep{Harada+2024ApJS}.